leeandher/programming-notes/Learn Node/1 - Setup and Core Concepts.md

 # Learn Node

-_A compliation of useful notes and tricks that could come in handy in the future.
+_A compilation of useful notes and tricks that could come in handy in the future.
 Better to be safe than sorry!_

 ---

 ## MongoDB and ENV

-In order to set up a MongoDB database (or any sort of databse for that matter), it's best practice to create a `.env` file, which contains the app's sensitive information
+In order to set up a MongoDB database (or any sort of database for that matter), it's best practice to create a `.env` file, which contains the app's sensitive information

 ```env
 DATABASE=mongodb://user:pass@host.com:port/database